 Delays and cancellations on intercity buses

-Whereas virtually no information can be found on the subject of delays and cancellations on intercity buses in the U.S, the EU’s 181/2011 regulation guarantees the rights of passengers traveling on scheduled bus trips with a minimum distance of 250 Km.
-Passengers can be compensated if their bus’ programmed departure is delayed.
+Unfortunately, there is very little information about delays and cancellations for intercity buses in the U.S. This contrasts with the EU’s 181/2011 regulation which guarantees the rights of passengers traveling on scheduled bus trips with a minimum distance of 250 Km (155 miles).
+Passengers can receive compensated if their departure time is delayed.
 No compensation will be made, however, if the bus’ arrival is delayed.

 Did you know?
-Passenger rights are valid all throughout the EU.
-However, each member state reserves the right to delay the ruling for a period of four years which can be extended to 4 more years once.
+Passenger rights are valid throughout the whole EU.
+However, each member state reserves the right to delay the ruling for a period of four years.
+Moreover, countries can also extend this up to 4 more years.
 The United Kingdom made use of this exception and bus operators in the UK are therefore not obligated to pay compensation for delays.

 Lost or damaged baggage

-Although there are no clear regulations for lost baggage in the U.S intercity bus sector, most operators offer compensation up to $250 for each adult ticket and up to $125 for each child ticket, provided you can show the baggage tag given by the operators when checking in.
+There are no clear regulations for lost luggage for the U.S intercity bus sector.
+However, most bus companies offer up to $250 compensation for each adult ticket and up to $125 for each child ticket.
+This depends on if you can show the luggage tag given to you by the operator when you checked in.

 Passenger accessibility on intercity buses

-Under regulations of the Americans with Disabilities Act (ADA), all buses from fixed-route operators must be accessible, meaning they must be equipped with accessibility features, such as lifts and securement devices.
+Under regulations from the Americans with Disabilities Act (ADA), all buses from fixed-route operators must be accessible.
+This means they must implement accessibility features, such as lifts and securement devices.

-Bus operators are also required to provide passengers with disabilities assistance boarding and exiting buses at rest stops and allow customers traveling in wheelchairs to complete their reservations online.
-In general, the ADA seeks to “guarantee that all passengers with disabilities have equal access to transportation services”.
+Bus companies must also provide passengers with disabilities assistance when boarding and exiting buses at rest stops.
+Additionally, they must allow customers in wheelchairs to complete their reservations online.
+In general, the ADA seeks to “guarantee that all passengers with disabilities have equal access to transportation services.”

 Compensation in case of accidents

-There is unfortunately not enough information on regulations covering compensation in case of accidents on intercity buses in America.
-Bus accidents victims must prove negligence before they can receive compensation.
-Reckless driving and equipment failure can count as negligence but such instances must be proved by veritable means, such as eye witnesses, police reports or audiovisual material.
+Unfortunately, there’s little information about regulations covering compensation in case of accidents on intercity buses in America.
+As a result, bus accident victims must prove negligence before they can receive compensation.
+Reckless driving and equipment failure can count as negligence.
+However, passengers must prove such cases by means such as police reports or audiovisual material.

-The European Union’s regulations stipulate that all bus accidents victims be offered immediate assistance.
+By contrast, the European Union’s regulations stipulate all bus accident victims receive immediate assistance.
 However, compensation is guaranteed only in case of death (from €220,000).

-If you are unsure about your passenger rights during your past and future trips, contact your bus operator to request specific information.
+If you are unsure about your passenger rights during your past and future trips, contact your bus operator for specific information.